No-dimensional Tverberg Theorems and Algorithms: Efficient no-dimensional Tverberg Theorem

-\subparagraph*{As balanced as possible.} When $k$ does not divide $n$, but we still want a balanced partition, we take any subset of $n_0=k\floor{\frac{n}{k}}$ points of $P$ and get a balanced Tverberg partition on the subset.
-Then we add the removed points one by one to the sets of the partition, adding at most one point to each set.
+\paragraph{As balanced as possible.} When $k$ does not divide $n$, but we still want a balanced partition, we take any subset of $n_0=k\floor{n/k}$ points of $P$ and get a balanced Tverberg partition on the subset.
+Then, we add the removed points one by one to the sets of the partition, adding at most one point to each set.
+As shown above, there is a ball of radius less than